CPT Galaxy and CPT Apollo

 Phage Genomics for Undergraduates (PGU) is a signature pedagogical effort of the Center for Phage Technology.
 The key experience is simple in concept: an undergraduate student gets to do real creative research by doing the complete annotation of a novel phage genome and publishing this research in a real academic journal.
 This is done in the context of an upper-level 3 credit course, BICH464 Phage Genomics, where lectures give the student an intensive introduction into phage biology as well as in the bioinformatic techniques required for the de novo annotation and laboratory periods give hands-on experience with isolation, propagation, characterization and electron-microscopic imaging of phages from the environment.
 More information on PGU at the CPT is here.

-An overview of the phage genome annotation using the CPT Galaxy/Apollo platforms, as well as the phage genomics course offered by the CPT is demonstrated in this video by Dr. Jolene Ramsey:
+Overviews of phage genome annotation using the CPT Galaxy/Apollo platforms, as well as the phage genomics course offered by the CPT are demonstrated in these presentations by Dr. Jolene Ramsey: